"The art of teaching is the art of assisting discovery.”

 Vanessa is a graduate of Central Washington University, her primary teachers have included Carrie Rehkopf-Michel and Denise Dillenbeck.

 Joshua Gianola, a founding member of the YAMA team, brings with him a wealth of teaching and performing experience.
 He has served as principal percussionist of the Yakima Symphony Orchestra since 2013, and is an active free-lancer in the Northwest.
-Josh has shared the stage with the Oregon Symphony Orchestra, Vancouver Symphony, Newport Symphony, Mid-Columbia Symphony and many other fine ensembles.
+Josh has shared the stage with the Oregon Symphony, Spokane Symphony, Mid-Columbia Symphony and many other fine ensembles.

-Josh currently works with the YAMA orchestras as a viola coach, theory teacher, and large ensemble conductor.
-He can also be found every day working with Toppenish High school and Middle School as their percussion specialist.
+Josh currently works with the YAMA orchestras as a theory teacher, and large ensemble conductor.
+He can also be found working with Toppenish High school and Middle School as their percussion specialist, and as an adjunct theory professor at Yakima Valley College.
 Josh holds a Masters in Music degree from Portland State University, and an undergraduate music degree from Central Washington University.